Fuchai/MayoExperiments/domainadapt/README.md

 We are no longer dealing with a single data type.
 This is a mix of many different types of data.
 Somehow everything needs to be projected onto the same dimension and be considered together.

+#### Implement sliding window
+Sliding window is a great data augmentation and the only natural way to interpret each EHR sequence.

 ## C-LSTM and attention

 Most likely we will need to adapt LSTM to the EHR domain.
 EHR spans a very long period of time, and attention can be